 - Presbyterian Church (USA) co-workers Rev. Mark Adams and his spouse, Miriam Maldanado Escobar, who serve on the US-Mexico border through Frontera de Cristo (partners since 2016).

 - Reformed Church of America peacebuilder Rev. Justin Meyers, executive director of the Al Amana Centre in Muscat, Oman (partners since 2016).

-- The “Sponsor a Student” program of the Senase Project in Akatim, Ghana, Africa (this partnership began in 2019.)
+- The “Sponsor a Student” program of the Aya (formerly the Senase Project) in Akatim, Ghana, Africa (this partnership began in 2019.)

 Funding for these ministries has come from the Gates Endowment Fund (a legacy gift designated for international missions), from congregational donations, and from funds raised by the Mission Work Group through various fundraiser events.